syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

     ![Login wizard install](WebInstaller/Step-by-Step-Installation_img9.png)

-	I> The platforms you have chosen will be installed based on your Syncfusion License (Trial or Licensed).
+	I> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

 10. The download and installation\uninstallation progress will be displayed as shown below.